MineSoc/UhcCore/README.md

 More info can be found on the [wiki](https://github.com/Mezy/UhcCore/wiki)

+Forked to add:
+- Team randomizer command
+- Force change team command
+- Fix to Hastey Boys to enchant shift-click crafted of tools as well

 ## Building
 For building use `./gradlew build` on Mac and Linux or `gradlew.bat build` on Windows.